Fatal1ty/openapify/README.md

 #### cookies

-Dictionary of request cookies applicable for this operation, where the key is the cookie name and the value can be either a string or a `Cookie` object.
+Dictionary of request cookies applicable for the operation, where the key is the cookie name and the value can be either a string or a `Cookie` object.

 In the first case it is the cookie description.
 This affects the value of